Kart Fighter

-Kart Fighter (瑪莉快打 (Mǎlì kuài dǎ), "Mario Fighter") is an unlicensed 2D fighting game produced for the Nintendo Famicom by Taiwanese studio Hummer Team.
+Kart Fighter (瑪莉快打 (Mǎlì kuài dǎ), "Mario Fast-Strike", punning on the Chinese title of Mortal Kombat) is an unlicensed 2D fighting game produced for the Family Computer by Taiwanese studio Hummer Team.
 The game features unauthorized appearances by Nintendo's mascot Mario and the rest of the cast of Super Mario Kart in a port of Street Fighter II.
 Kart Fighter has received some media attention, including mostly positive reviews, in part because of its perceived similarity to the later Super Smash Bros. series.

 Gameplay

 Kart Fighter follows many of the rules and conventions already established for the fighting game genre by the time of its release.
 The player engages opponents in one-on-one close quarter combat.
-The object of each round is to deplete the opponent's vitality before the timer runs out.
-Because it is an adaptation of Street Fighter II, the game controls resemble those of the Street Fighter series.
-The player uses the D-pad to move the character towards or away from the opponent or to jump.
+The goal of each round is to deplete the opponent's vitality before the timer runs out.
+Since it is an adaptation of Street Fighter II, the controls resemble those of the Street Fighter series.
+The player uses the D-pad to move the character forwards, backwards, or to perform a jump.
 The A and B buttons perform punches and kicks, as well as jump punches and jump kicks when combined with movement.
 Additionally, each character has a selection of special moves performed by inputting a combination of directional and button-based commands.
 Unlike Street Fighter II, nearly all characters have some form of projectile attack available as a special move, but the blocking system is more limited.

 Five difficulty levels are available for solo play.
 A second player can also select a character, allowing for two-player matches.
-However, because no indication of this feature appears in game, it can be easily overlooked.
+However, because no indication of this feature appears in the game, it can be easily overlooked.

 Characters

 All eight playable characters from Super Mario Kart appear in Kart Fighter, although several have been renamed or are Japanese versions of names– Mari (Mario), Luigi, Peach (Princess Toadstool), Yossy (Yoshi), Kupa (Bowser), Donkey (Donkey Kong Jr.), Nokonoko (Koopa Troopa), and Kinopio (Toad).
-Many of the characters' appearances are closely adapted from Super Mario Kart sprites, although they are not to scale.
-However, Donkey Kong Jr. has a substantially different appearance and Princess Peach appears in a miniskirt and boots, similar to Chun-Li of Street Fighter fame.
+Many of the characters' appearances are closely adapted from Super Mario Kart sprites.
+However, Donkey Kong Jr. has a substantially different appearance and Princess Peach appears in a miniskirt and boots, similar to Chun-Li from Street Fighter.